RL199/cupid-enhanced/README.md

 - **`storage`** - To save your settings preferences locally
 - **`tabs`** - To communicate settings updates to active OkCupid tabs
 - **Host Permission (`https://www.okcupid.com/*`)** - To run content scripts on OkCupid pages

-## 👥 Contributing

-Feel free to open issues and submit pull requests.
-Please ensure your code follows the existing style and includes appropriate documentation.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## ❓ FAQs